 They are at it again.
-In this Sunday’s gospel Jesus’ opponents enlist a lawyer to do what lawyers do best- ask a question that puts a person on the hot seat.
+Jesus’ opponents enlist a lawyer to do what lawyers do best- ask a question that puts a person on the hot seat.
 “Which commandment of the law is the greatest?”
 (Matthew 22:34-40).
 If the law consisted in only the Ten Commandments, this would be tough enough.
-But the written “Torah” included many more moral, ceremonial, and dietary prescriptions.
+But the written “Torah” included many more moral, ceremonial, and dietary prescriptions – 613 to be exact.

 Jesus, of course, is a radical.
 A “radical” is one who goes to the “radix” or root of the issue.
 The root problem was that these Pharisees majored in the minors.
 They loved to strain out gnats and swallow camels.
 They missed the forest for the trees, going to great lengths to observe the letter of the law while totally missing its spirit.